3 Steps to Pitching Sports Facility Partnerships

 Here are just a few reasons you may have considered partnering with another sports facility:

 They have features and equipment that you don’t.
-Maybe they’re not a direct competitor because they focus on a different sport – maybe they have basketball courts, for example, and you only have a general training area.
+Maybe they’re not a direct competitor because they focus on a different sport.
+For example, maybe they have basketball courts, and you only have a general training area.
 Or maybe you only have basketball courts and they have a pool and aquatic training.
 Whatever the scenario, you can really expand your client base and service area if you get creative with these kinds of partnerships to take advantage of other facilities’ amenities.

 They have a licensed program or instructor that you don’t.
 Certain popular programs – Zumba, for example, or The Parisi Speed School – require official certification, training and licensing.
 Sometimes it’s easier to find someone who already has these credentials than to seek them out and purchase them for yourself.